The Spiritual Successor

 (as opposed to the Billboard

 charts, which ACC would continue to use through 2009).
-Other features include listener requests (two per show), a handful of classics, and stories behind the songs.
+Other features include listener requests (one per show; two until summer 2014), "CT40 Vault" (a previous #1 hit followed by snippets of other previous #1 hits, the entireties of which can be listened to online), a handful of classics, and stories behind the songs.
 Another feature is "CT 40 Flashback", done once a month, which presents several facts on a given year, followed by snippets of the top 5 country hits on the current month in that year.

 - Bowdlerize: A strange zig-zagging.
 Bob seemed just fine playing Zac Brown Band's "Toes" uncensored – the lyric, "I've got my toes in the water/ass in the sand" – when it was scaling the charts, but every occurrence of the song after the fact has been censored ("I've got my toes in the water/toes in the sand").